Anashost/WLED-0.13-Home-Assistant-Revive/README.md

 -->

 # WLED 0.13.3 Home Assistant Revive
 Got an old WLED controller stuck on version v0.13.3 (or maybe even older)?
-Don’t worry—your trusty little device isn’t destined for the junk drawer just yet!
+Don’t worry.. your trusty little device isn’t destined for the junk drawer just yet!
 Even though those 1MB flash controllers can’t handle the latest WLED updates, there’s a fun and creative way to make those unsupported controller work seamlessly with the latest Home Assistant versions.
 In my case have 7 unsupported controllers stuck at v0.13.3, so making them work again in Home Assistant was a big win for me.

 Note that this method is a 1 way communication with the controller, as we are sending commands to the controller using http res commands.
 But dont worry it will function normally in the UI.